Visiting New York? Read these ideal travel tips for backpacking in New York

 Perhaps it’s down to the hefty costs involved, or maybe another thing putting people off is the sheer magnitude of the city and the idea of being alone in such a vast urban landscape, which can be daunting for some.

-Which is a shame, because when it comes to things to see & do in New York the Big Apple packs one mighty punch.
+This is a shame because when it comes to things to see & do in New York the Big Apple packs one mighty punch.

 True, it’s nice spending some of those days on the road chilling on a tranquil beach in some far-flung destination.
 But it can be equally – if not more – exciting getting your move on in a sprawling metropolis like NYC, and if only some backpackers knew how to make their trip just a little bit easier then perhaps more would experience the magic New York has to offer.